Sage-Bionetworks/portalsDocs/articles/fileviews.md

 ## Update Annotations in Bulk

 File views can be used to update annotations in bulk.
-To update other metadata in bulk, such as provenance, please see the [Uploading Data in Bulk](/articles/uploading_in_bulk.html) article.
+To update other metadata in bulk, such as provenance, please see the [Bulk Processing](/articles/uploading_in_bulk.html) article.

 For example, if you would like to add the annotation `dogSays`:`woof` to every file in a fileview with the synId syn456, you can do: